jblindsay/whitebox-tools/README.md

 - ***WeightedSum***: Performs a weighted-sum overlay on multiple input raster images.

 **Hydrological Analysis**
-- ***AverageFlowpathSlope***: easures the average length of all upslope flowpaths draining each grid cell.
+- ***AverageFlowpathSlope***: measures the average length of all upslope flowpaths draining each grid cell.
 - ***AverageUpslopeFlowpathLength***: Measures the average length of all upslope flowpaths draining each grid cell.
 - ***Basins***: Identifies drainage basins that drain to the DEM edge.
 - ***BreachDepressions***: Breaches all of the depressions in a DEM.
 This should be preferred over depression filling in most cases.